 To lay out your form with a TableLayoutPanel control

-Go to Windows Forms Designer.
-Look at the left side of the form and locate the Toolbox tab.
-Point to and pause on the Toolbox tab, and the Toolbox appears.
-(Or, from the View menu, click Toolbox.)
+On the left side of the Visual Studio IDE, locate the Toolbox tab.
+Choose the Toolbox tab, and the Toolbox appears.
+(Or, on the menu bar, choose View, Toolbox.)

-Click the plus sign next to the Containers group to open it, as shown in the following picture.
+Choose the small triangle symbol next to the Containers group to open it, as shown in the following picture.

 You can add controls like buttons, check boxes, and labels to your form.
 Double-click the TableLayoutPanel control in the Toolbox.
+(Or, you can drag the control from the toolbox onto the form.)
 When you do this, the IDE adds a TableLayoutPanel control to your form, as shown in the following picture.

-Notice how the Toolbox expands to cover your form when you click its tab, and closes after you click outside of it.
+Notice how the Toolbox expands to cover your form when you choose its tab, and closes after you choose anywhere outside of it.
 That's the IDE auto-hide feature.
-You can turn it on or off for any of the windows by clicking the pushpin icon in the upper-right corner of the window to toggle auto-hide and lock it in place.
+You can turn it on or off for any of the windows by choosing the pushpin icon in the upper-right corner of the window to toggle auto-hide and lock it in place.
 The pushpin icon appears as follows.

 The control selector is a drop-down list at the top of the Properties window.
 In this example, it shows that a control called tableLayoutPanel1 is selected.
-You can select controls either by clicking in Windows Forms Designer or by choosing from the control selector.
-Now that TableLayoutPanel is selected, find the Dock property and click Dock, which should be set to None.
+You can select controls either by choosing an area in Windows Forms Designer or by choosing from the control selector.
+Now that TableLayoutPanel is selected, find the Dock property and choose Dock, which should be set to None.
 Notice that a drop-down arrow appears next to the value.
-Click the arrow, and then select the Fill button (the large button in the middle), as shown in the following picture.
+Choose the arrow, and then select the Fill button (the large button in the middle), as shown in the following picture.

 After you set the TableLayoutPanel Dock property to Fill, the panel fills the entire form.
 If you resize the form again, the TableLayoutPanel stays docked, and resizes itself to fit.